-There are many different types of plumbing challenges, however 5 common ones which can cause the most inconvenience or property damage are clogged drains, toilets, water heaters, leaks, and faucets.
+There are many different types of challenges we face as a Tacoma area plumbing contractor, however 5 common ones which can cause the most inconvenience or property damage are clogged drains, toilets, water heaters, leaks, and faucets.

 Avoid putting the following items down your kitchen drains/garbage disposer:

-Fats, oils and greases collect on the inside of your drain piping and then collect hair, skin, lint, dirt, soaps/detegents which build up until it reduces the water flow to very slow or totally blocked!
+Fats, oils and greases collect on the inside of your drain piping and then collect hair, skin, lint, dirt, and soaps/detergents which build up until it reduces the water flow to very slow or totally blocked!

 Sometimes we need to show our toilets a little love and appreciation because they are a huge component of getting rid of stuff none of us want to deal with!
 Why do you think we call it the throne?!

 Clogs: As discussed under Clogged Drains nothing besides human waste and toilet paper should be flushed down the toilet, not kleenex and certainly not “flushable wipes!”
 Dental floss, hair, cotton swabs, any type of wipes, feminine products, kitty litter, paper towels and tissue should never be flushed down your toilets.
 Some of these items cannot get caught in the piping and then collect toilet paper and waste causing a clog.
 None of them will break down like toilet paper.